Emotional Intelligence

 What is Emotional Intelligence?

-Emotional intelligence refers to the ability to understand and recognize our own feelings while being able to empathize with the emotions of others.
-It is composed of four primary elements:
+The concept of emotional intelligence is to understand and recognize our own emotions while also empathizing with the feelings of others.
+It is made up of four major elements:

 The Importance of Emotional Intelligence

-Emotional intelligence is essential in both personal and professional sectors for various reasons:
+Emotional intelligence is crucial in both personal and professional fields for many reasons:

 Emotional Intelligence in Business